 Patients with glycogen storage disease type II (Pompe's disease) do not have enough of a protein called alpha-glucosidase.
 This protein is an enzyme, whose function is to break down glycogen (a “storage” carbohydrate) to glucose.
 If the protein is not present, glycogen builds up in certain tissues, such as the heart and muscle tissue (including the diaphragm, the main breathing muscle under the lungs).
 The progressive build-up of glycogen causes a wide range of signs and symptoms including progressive weakness of respiratory muscles and enlarged heart and liver.
 The condition is chronically debilitating and life-threatening.

 - What is the estimated number of patients affected by the condition?

-At the time of designation, glycogen storage disease type II affected approximately 0.137 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of around 6.940 people, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+At the time of designation, glycogen storage disease type II affected approximately 0.137 in 10,000 people in the European Union (EU).
+This was equivalent to a total of around 5,200 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
 This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?

 No medicinal products were authorised for the treatment of glycogen storage disease type II (Pompe’s disease) in the Community at the time of submission of the application for orphan drug designation.
 Current management is restricted to symptomatic treatment.